Moog Indigo: Release

-Moog Indigo was released on Vanguard Records label in 1970, being Perrey's fourth and final studio album to be released on that label.
+Moog Indigo was released on the Vanguard Records label in 1970, being Perrey's fourth and final studio album to be released on that label.
 The album was followed by the single "Passport to the Future", which reached No. 20 on the Adult Contemporary (known at the time as Easy Listening) and No. 106 on the Billboard Hot 100.
 The song also reached #94 in the Cashbox Singles chart.
-In 1997 when Fatboy Slim remixed the track "E.V.A.", it was released as single on 15 February, peaked at #79 in British charts and also had a music video.
+In 1997 when Fatboy Slim remixed the track "E.V.A.", it was released as a single on 15 February, peaked at #79 in British charts and also had a music video.
 In 2017, Moog Indigo was reissued in a 180 gram 12-inch-Vinyl format by Vanguard label.

 Critical reception

 Retrospective reviews of the album have been generally favorable.
-Alan Ranta from Exclaim! magazine declared that "are countless creative opportunities to be found in this half-hour trip that have yet to be fully explored, and for the rest of us, it's an opportunity to experience a landmark album of electronic pop that stands the test of time."
+Alan Ranta from Exclaim! magazine declared that "there are countless creative opportunities to be found in this half-hour trip that have yet to be fully explored, and for the rest of us, it's an opportunity to experience a landmark album of electronic pop that stands the test of time."
 Robert Ham of Paste magazine stated that "what keeps these records in circulation is the humor that artists like Perrey brought into the mix and how the sounds and spirit found within the grooves call to mind an era when the skies suddenly felt limitless."

-The Musoscribe website commented that Perrey's work should not be taken in the same context as other pioneers of electronic music such as Jean-Michel Jarre or Hans-Joachim Roedelius since: "His work wasn't as edgy and experimental as that of those other guys."
-He also felt that it "is a collection of incredibly catchy tunes, delivered in the funnest way imaginable."
-A retrospective review by AllMusic reviewer Donald A. Guarisco describing the album as "a solid choice for fans of the room with a sense of humor".
+The Musoscribe website commented that Perrey's work should not be taken in the same context as other pioneers of electronic music such as Jean-Michel Jarre or Hans-Joachim Roedelius since "his work wasn't as edgy and experimental as that of those other guys."
+He also felt that it is "a collection of incredibly catchy tunes, delivered in the funnest way imaginable."
+A retrospective review by AllMusic reviewer Donald A. Guarisco described the album as "a solid choice for fans of the room with a sense of humor".
 Moog Indigo was ranked as the 66th best album of 1970 by uDiscover Music.
-The Album of the Year website gave it an average score of 75 based on AllMusic and Exclaim! reviews.
+The website "Album of The Year" gave it an average score of 75 based on AllMusic and Exclaim! reviews.